 Wall Street Journal.
 Chinese Covid-19 Gene Data That Could Have Aided Pandemic Research Removed From NIH Database.
 Amy Markus, Betsy McKay and Drew Hinshaw.
 June 23, 2021.

 U.S. House of Representatives, Committee on Energy and Commerce, minority staff letters to: (1) Secretary of State Antony Blinken seeking the release of unclassified documents related to the origins of the Covid-19 pandemic, May 6, 2021.
 (2) EcoHealth Alliance President Peter Daszak seeking information and documents related to the origins of the Covid-19 pandemic, April 16, 2021.
 (3) NIH Director Francis Collins seeking to advance an independent, scientific investigation into the origins of the COVID-19 pandemic, March 18, 2021.

-Open Letters: (1) To the World Health Organization and the Members of its Executive Board.
+Open Letters: (1) Call for a Comprehensive Investigation of the Origin of SARS-CoV-2.
+June 28, 2021.
+(2) To the World Health Organization and the Members of its Executive Board.
 April 30, 2021.
-(2) Call for full investigation into the origins of Covid-19.
+(3) Call for full investigation into the origins of Covid-19.
 April 7, 2021.
-(3) Call for a Full and Unrestricted International Forensic Investigation into the Origins of COVID-19.
+(4) Call for a Full and Unrestricted International Forensic Investigation into the Origins of COVID-19.
 March 4, 2021.

 Wall Street Journal.
 Who Are the Covid Investigators?
 Members of a WHO origin probe have conflicts of interest.
 The Editorial Board.
 February 15, 2021.

 Bulletin of the Atomic Scientists.WHO: COVID-19 didn’t leak from a lab.
 Also WHO: Maybe it did.
 Filipa Lentzos.
 February 11, 2021.